karabaja4/Teaser1/README.md

 ### FAQ

-* How can I debugg the code?
+* How can I debug the code?

 For help with debugging TypeScript with Visual Studio Code, please refer to the following documentation: https://code.visualstudio.com/docs/typescript/typescript-debugging